-Accommodation on Manali Leh Highway
+What to see on Manali Leh Highway?

 Below is a list of what Manali Leh Highway will offer you.

 Need I say this?
 Driving on a road that is open for just 5 months in a year and completing the journey would fill your soul with a feeling of accomplishment that is going to last a lifetime.

 In a country like ours, the second most populous in the world, Solitude is a little hard to find but you will get plenty of it while traveling from Manali to Leh.

 With this being said, there still remains the question of what do you see?
-Where do you stop and spend a little more time than other.
+Where do you stop and spend a little more time than others?
 Below are a few places that in my opinion are the star of this journey.

 - Rohtang La